 Biography

 Throughout his professional career, those values have energized the work that he is committed to achieving.
-Paris is currently the Chief Impact Officer at Person to Person (P2), based in Darien, which serves approximately 28,000 individuals in lower Fairfield County.
+Paris is currently the Chief Impact Officer at Person to Person (P2P), based in Darien, which serves approximately 28,000 individuals in lower Fairfield County.
 The organization supports families and individuals as they move toward stability with healthy food, clothing, housing assistance, and a path to economic opportunity.
-He previously served as Chief Development Officer for the Children's Learning Centers of Fairfield County (CLC), which is the state's second-largest center-based early childhood education center.
+He previously served as Chief Development Officer for the Children's Learning Centers of Fairfield County (CLC), the state's second-largest center-based early childhood education center.
 During his tenure, Paris was instrumental in ushering in record support of revenue acquisition for the organization.

 His leadership as a board member includes serving as the Vice President of Western Connecticut State University's Alumni Association and as a national trainer for Young People For - People for the American Way program.
-Today, he is the Vice-Chairman for the Mayor's Multicultural Council for the city of Stamford and serves as a member on the Board of Directors for the Association of Fundraising Professionals of Fairfield County, the Stamford Partnership and the Ferguson Library.
+Today, he is the Vice-Chairman for the Mayor's Multicultural Council for the City of Stamford and serves as a member on the Board of Directors for the Association of Fundraising Professionals of Fairfield County, the Stamford Partnership, and the Ferguson Library.

 Paris was born in Little Rock, Arkansas, and grew up in Kansas City, Kansas.
 He is an alum of Western Connecticut State University, where he earned a degree in political science.